 Through our Sustainable Impact Partnership Programme (SIPP) we support our business partners in raising their environmental and social performance.
 We reward high-achieving and responsible suppliers with training opportunities and long-term contracts.
 We want each supplier to take ownership of their sustainability agenda in order to drive environmental and social progress through their business and across our whole industry.

 Suppliers working with an H&M Group brand must sign our Sustainability Commitment.
 This summarises the areas we are working on to make our supply chain more sustainable.
-The three focus areas are healthy workplaces, healthy ecosystems and animal welfare.
+It covers transparency and collaboration, supply chain due diligence, impact on people and impact on the environment.

 We use SIPP to assess levels of compliance with the Sustainability Commitment and to measure our suppliers’ performance over time.
 The main components of SIPP are: minimum requirements verification, self-assessment, validation and capacity building.